Lamenting the great Aussie government-induced church music cringe. See link at

 Michael Kieran Harvey: What Would Peggy Do? – Arts – Browse – Big Ideas – ABC TV

-A survey of just how many Australian-made compositions are included in Australian Church music repertoires and licensing lists is badly needed.
+A survey of just how many Australian-made compositions are included in, and excluded from, Australian Church music repertoires and licensing lists, is badly needed.
 Editing out or minimising local Australian compositions from our repertoires degrades, and may destroy, our living, dynamic, developing, inherited tradition of Australian Church music.
-Australians who attend Churches are often musical, and many have brilliant musical concepts, ideas and creations, which are expressed and sometimes briefly admired, but their work is seldom promoted, simply because the composers are local, Australian, and therefore seen as unimportant.
-Promoting a token number of Australian Church music composers is seen as an acceptable and easy solution, but why should the majority of Australian Church music composers be relegated to oblivion, in preference to a privileged few?
+Australians who attend Churches are often musical, and many have brilliant musical concepts, ideas and creations.
+Their original music is expressed and sometimes briefly admired, but their work is seldom promoted, simply because the composers are local, Australian, and therefore seen as unimportant.
+Any composer or performer who hopes for proper recognition, and publication, is forced to seek this outside Australia, and once recognised, few return.
+Promoting a token number of Australian Church music composers is seen by Church music repertoire selection committees as an acceptable, cheap and easy solution, but why should the majority of Australian Church music composers be relegated to oblivion, in preference to a privileged few?

 Typical Church music repertoires in Australia include only 5% of Australian Church music compositions at best.
 Overseas visitors expecting to find a flourishing local Australian Church music repertoire find this extremely odd.
 The percentage could easily be increased, as many new Australian compositions are available.
 Unfortunately, those responsible for Church music selection are often in economic thrall to corporate or monocultural giants, rather than eager to promote locally enculturated faith development through local Church music.